filecoin-project/retrieval-market-spec/docs/roles/retrievalclient/README.md

 2. Payment Channel Manager
 3. Chain

-A retrieval client may also access a remote Miner Index to identify Retrieval Providers with good reputations.
+A retrieval client may also access a remote Reputational Index to identify Retrieval Providers with good reputations.

 A retrieval client generally does not interact with the Content Bid Index or Content Distribution components.